 The take away from this is that it is important to think carefully before selling any investments while rebalancing as this may negatively impact future returns.
 It is best to rebalance by buying more of underperforming assets with fresh cash rather than selling others.
 This may prove difficult in future as portfolio size increases but I feel that this is the best strategy and investors should not fear good performers dominating their portfolios.

-For more interesting investing insights, tools, index fund tips and compilation of the best articles on this blog you can read my ebook here:
+For interesting investing insights, tools, financial independence ideas, index fund tips and compilation of the best articles on this blog you can read my ebook here: